 Drug manufacturers also have a duty to manufacture and market safe medications, and pharmacists, doctors, nurses, and other medical professionals should ensure they’re properly prescribed, dosed, and dispensed to patients.
 While mistakes happen, this doesn’t excuse negligence.

 You have a right to hold all responsible parties accountable if you have been injured by a careless medication error.

-At Bertram Law Group, PLLC, we help victims of medication errors in Washington D.C., Maryland, and Virginia pursue the financial compensation they’re entitled to.
+At Bertram & Murphy, we help victims of medication errors in Washington D.C., Maryland, and Virginia pursue the financial compensation they’re entitled to.
 While compensation can’t reverse any injuries you may have suffered, it can ensure you’ll be able to afford the medical care you need and cover your lost wages, pain and suffering, and other losses.

 To learn more about how our medication error lawyer in D.C. can help you, contact us to schedule a free consultation.

 What We Offer Victims of Medication Errors in D.C.

 For over 30 years, our attorneys have taken on cases involving medical food products and medication errors against manufacturers, hospitals, urgent care centers, and healthcare professionals, fighting in court to hold them accountable for their negligence and the injuries they cause.